 Polymorphism in Go

-We can achieve Polymorphism in Go language with the help of interfaces.
-As we have already discussed, interfaces can be implicitly implemented in Go language.
+In this tutorial, we will discuss polymorphism and how we can achieve polymorphism in the Go language.
+We can achieve Polymorphism in the Go language with the help of interfaces.
+As we have already discussed, we can implicitly interface in the Go language.

 A type implements an interface if it provides definitions for all the methods declared in the interface.
+Let’s see how polymorphism is achieved in Go language with the help of interfaces.

 Polymorphism using interface

 A variable of type interface can hold any value which implements the interface.
-This property of interfaces is used to achieve polymorphism in Go language.
+This property of interfaces is used to achieve polymorphism in the Go language.

-For simplicity lets assume that this imaginary organization has income from two kinds of projects viz. fixed billing and time and material.
+For simplicity, let’s assume that this imaginary organization has income from two kinds of projects, viz. fixed billing and time and material.
 The net income of the organization is calculated by the sum of the incomes from these projects.

 Example Code Snippets

-Now let’s first define an interface Income
+Now let’s first define an interface Income.

 type Income interface {